zopefoundation/zope.contentprovider/README.txt

 Additional Data from TAL
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The ``proivder`` expression allows also for transferring data from the TAL
+The ``provider`` expression allows also for transferring data from the TAL
-context into the content proivder.
+context into the content provider.
 This is accomplished by having the content
 provider implement an interface that specifies the attributes and provides
 ``ITALNamespaceData``: